ZainRizvi/ZainRizvi.github.io/_drafts/best-practices-using-virtual-environments-with-jupyter-notebooks.md

 - technical

 ---
 Using Virtual Environments has become a standard best practice in the Python community.
 They allow you to work on multiple python projects at the same time, without one accidentally corrupting the dependencies of another.
 While using these Virtual Environments has become the norm with Python projects, they haven't yet caught on in Python notebooks.
 However, they're easy to add to your Jupyter Notebook or Jupyter Lab setup.
-This post will describe just how you can use them
+This post will describe just how you can use them.

 # What will this enable you to do?

 By following these steps, you'll be able to have multiple notebooks running on the same machine in Jupyter Lab where each notebook uses own versions of potentially conflicting python packages.

 You'll do this by creating multiple python virtual environments (which are isolated from each other) and having different notebooks run inside their own environment.

+If you're using AI Platform Notebooks, the scripts below will allow you to keep using the awesome deep learning packages that come pre-installed on them, while isolating your different notebooks from any new packages you install for any of them.

 # Why does it matter?